VanderpoelLiam/liamvanderpoel.com/content/archive/rlhf/index.md

 The next step is to train a reward model from these preferences and use it to update the weights of our language model.

-## How do we train a reward model?

-### Reinforcement learning in the context of language modeling
+## Reinforcement learning in the context of language modeling

 As explained in the previous section, a LLM is a model of the form \\(p(y \mid x)\\), where \\(x\\) is the prompt and \\(y\\) is the response.
 The response \\(y\\) is generated autoregressively (i.e. one token at a time), so at the \\(n^{th}\\) stage of generation we are sampling
 \\[